-The National Academy of Sports Medicine (NSCA) is a recognized leader in delivering scientific, peer-reviewed research and certifications about strength and conditioning.
+The National Strength & Conditioning Association (NSCA) is a recognized leader in delivering scientific, peer-reviewed research and certifications about strength and conditioning.
 In coordination with the NSCA, we offer a Fundamentals of Strength and Conditioning course (KIN 463).

 National Council on Strength & Fitness